RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - Started making website.
 - Discussed how to move forward after design review.
 Overall, the design review went well and we're on a good track.

+# Website work: March 18, 2024

+Objective: Get basic framework set up

+- Set up React.js frontend framework and Node.js backend framework.
+Downloaded Express.js as the library to establish communication between frontend and backend.
+- Set up framework can be seen in the package.json files in the home folder and in the client folder.
+- Nothing was set up in terms of the frontend.
+Just wanted to make sure that the environment was set up.
+- There wasn't any bugs to deal with here.
+Everything was set up fine.

+# Website work: March 19, 2024

+Objective: Get the basic frontend work done

+- Design the buttons on the frontend.
+Also set it up so that pressing the buttons links to the next page.
+So, if you click on "Notifications", it takes you from localhost:3000 to localhost:3000/Notifications.
+- The button that you press also stays highlighted so that the user knows which page they're on.
+- Read up on how to use the Chart.js library to graph data in real-time.
+The link can be found here: https://www.chartjs.org
+- Image of the frontend can be found in the repo titled "ECE 445 Website Home Page.png".
+- There was a bug to deal with, specifically with the <Link> component being depricated/not used anymore in the React.js library anymore.
+After googling the issue, I realized that the maintainers of the React.js library switched the component to <NavLink>.
+This code can be found in the following directory: client/src/App.js.

 # TA Meeting: March 20, 2024

 Objective of session: Go over our progress and ask Surya any questions.